What You Need to Start Making Pottery at Home – My Guide for New Potters

 If you don’t have your own kiln, you do have alternatives.
 You can rent kiln space from a pottery studio, community kiln, or a fellow potter.
 Connecting with other pottery enthusiasts has been immensely beneficial.
 You can join a local pottery group that may provide kiln space.
 Online forums and social media groups are also great places to seek support.

 Pit Fire or Raku Fire is another alternative to fire pottery.
-Keep in mind that your clay will not verify when Pit Firing or Raku Firing.
+Keep in mind that your clay will not vetrify when Pit Firing or Raku Firing.

 For those without a kiln, pit firing, or finding any kiln access, there is another effective alternative until you can fire your clay.
-You can use Air-Dry Clay, and instead of glazing, you can use Acrylic Paints and apply any kind of protector like Mod Podge Dishwasher Safe Waterbased Sealer.
+You can use Air-Dry Clay, instead of glazing, use Acrylic Paints, and apply any kind of protector like Mod Podge Dishwasher Safe Waterbased Sealer.
 Keep in mind that air-dried clay and acrylic paints are not food-safe.

-Air-dry clay works well when hand-building, and you can also use Air Dry Clay on the Pottery Wheel.
+Air-dry clay works well for hand-building, and you can also use it on the Pottery Wheel.

 The Creative Process of Making Pottery at Home

-The creative process of making pottery at home involves envisioning a design, preparing your clay, shaping and molding it with various techniques, and then glazing your pottery.
+The creative process of making pottery at home involves envisioning a design, preparing your clay, shaping and molding it using various techniques, and glazing it.

 Wedging Your Clay

-Now that you have all the basics for your home studio, you can start by preparing your clay by wedging it.
+Now that you have all the basics for your home studio, you can start by wedging your clay.
 This is a critical step to homogenize the clay’s consistency, remove air bubbles, and align the clay particles.
-Wedging prevents potential issues when drying and firing, like cracking or breaking.
+Wedging prevents issues during drying and firing, such as cracking or breaking.

 For more information and ways to wedge your clay, visit How To Wedge Clay: A Beginner’s Guide With A Step By Step Video